Log Management and Analytics

 LogMessage: User-defined messages logged to an error log.

-Example: adding configurable debug messages to a location tag similar to below.
+Example: Adding configurable debug messages to a location tag similar to below.

-[quote] LogMessage “/path/to/specific/directory has been requested by” ${REMOTE_ADDR} [/quote]
+LogMessage "/path/to/specific/directory has been requested by" ${REMOTE_ADDR}

 mod_log_forensic